BagelOrb/topic_analysis/README.md

 We could pick some words with a high specificity close to the cluster center, but that doesn't capture the extent of the cluster - it only captures the center.

 Moreover, while word2vec should map words which are similar to nearby locations in the space, no guarantee is given as to whether more unrelated words are farther away from each other.
-The mapped space can be highly hetergeneous, with a high amount of topic changes over an intermediate distance.
+The mapped space can be highly heterogeneous, with a high amount of topic changes over an intermediate distance.
 Furthermore, the word2vec mapping obscures the interpretability of our eventual topics, since the mapping does not have a straightforward interpretation.

 ## Latent Dirichlet Allocation
 LDA models a document as an unstructured bag of words belonging to several categories.
-An LDA will be optimized such that the topic fraquencies and their word frequencies accurately portray frequency of words in the documents.
+An LDA will be optimized such that the topic frequencies and their word frequencies accurately portray frequency of words in the documents.
 The result is a set of topics which consist of an assignment of a probability $P(word|topic)$ to each word in the dictionary.
 As such it doesn't consider the word order and therefore ignores all meaning that arises through grammar.

 For LDA we choose a predetermined number of topics and display the 10 most relevant ones.
 For each topic we display, we display the most relevant words for that topic.
-Some words are highly probable in any topic, such as 'try' or 'reply', so looking at these probablities without considering their specificity isn't very productive.
+Some words are highly probable in any topic, such as 'try' or 'reply', so looking at these probabilities without considering their specificity isn't very productive.
 That's why we order the words on a score based on their probability and their specificity instead and display only the most relevant ones.

 However, often the most relevant/specific words of an LDA topic don't constitute what a layman would call a topic.
 The semantic coherence between the words is often obscure and it takes effort to see what links these words together - if there is a pattern at all.